Politics of Mauritania: Political history

-Maaouya Ould Sid'Ahmed Taya's rule (1984-2005)
+Maaouya Ould Sid'Ahmed Taya's rule (1984–2005)

 The Parti Républicain Démocratique et Social (PRDS), led by President Maaouya Ould Sid'Ahmed Taya, has dominated Mauritanian politics since the country's first multi-party elections in April 1992 following the approval by referendum of the current constitution in July 1991.
-President Taya, who won elections in 1992 and 1997, first became chief of state through a December 12, 1984 bloodless coup which made him chairman of the committee of military officers that governed Mauritania from July 1978 to April 1992.
+President Taya, who won elections in 1992, 1997 and 2003, first became chief of state through a December 12, 1984, bloodless coup which made him Chairman of the committee of military officers that governed Mauritania from July 1978 to April 1992.

 Political parties were legalized again in 1991.
 By April 1992, as civilian rule returned, 16 major political parties had been recognized; 12 major political parties were active in 2004.
-By April 1992, as civilian rule returned, 15 political parties had gained recognition.
+By April 1992, as civilian rule returned, 15 political parties had gained official recognition.
 Among the mostly small groupings, two main opposition parties emerged: